apache/xmlbeans/xkit/README.txt

 (2) One copy of jsr173_1.0_api.jar, which contains classes
     needed to parse XML files for use with XMLBeans.
-    /lib/jsr173_1.0_api.jar
+    ./lib/jsr173_1.0_api.jar

 (3) One copy of resolver.jar from Apache xml-commons.
 See scomp
-    documentation for when it is needed
+    documentation for when it is needed.
+    ./lib/resolver.jar

 (4) One copy of xbean_xpath jar.
 Contains the XPath and XQuery
-    "glue" code, only needed if XPath-XQuery functionality is required
+    "glue" code, only needed if XPath-XQuery functionality is required.
+    ./lib/xbean_xpath.jar

-(5) One copy of xmlpublic.jar, containg all the public interfaces of
+(5) One copy of xmlpublic.jar, containing all the public interfaces of
     XMLBeans.
-(Classes included here are a subset of those included in xbean.jar)
+(Classes included here are a subset of those included in xbean.jar.)
+    ./lib/xmlpublic.jar

 (6) License information for XML Beans and included libraries
     ./LICENSE.txt